We independently review all our recommendations. Purchases made via our links may earn us a commission. Learn more ❯

 Waterproof tape retains its stickiness even with moisture present, so using this material can help give your AirPods a better grip that’ll keep them from falling out.

 Here are the tools you will need for this method:

 - Hole Punch

-Now, here is a short step-by-step guide to add waterproof tape to your AirPods.
+Here’s a quick step-by-step guide to adding waterproof tape to your AirPods.

-This may require a little trial and error.
-You can even try to explore other shapes to provide a better fit for your ear.
-In the end, it really is up to you and what makes you comfortable.
+- Place the tape below and above the black sensor dot.
+This may require a bit of trial and error as we all have differently shaped ears.
+You can even try experimenting with different shapes to achieve a better fit for your ears.
+In the end, it depends on what makes you comfortable.

-Once you’re good, it should look a little like this:
+Once you’re good, it should look something like this:

-If all else fails, you could look into third-party accessories to make sure that your AirPods don’t fall out.
-These products were specifically made to address common problems and questions by users including how to make airpods fit better or how to keep them from falling out.
+If all else fails, you could look into third-party accessories to improve the fit of your AirPods and keep them from falling out.